-Contact: Dr. David Schmidt Phone: 573-592-6124
+Contact: D. Schmidt Phone: (573) 592-6124 Email: David.Schmidt@westminster-mo.edu

-Email: David.Schmidt@westminster-mo.edu

-The Geology minor provides students with a) an understanding of geological processes and the comprehension of the interaction between those processes and human activity; b) the ability to analyze and integrate knowledge from various disciplines within the geosciences; c) the ability to communicate acquired knowledge and collaborate with peers to solve problems and address real-world issues; and d) the basis for future endeavors in academics and careers within the geosciences.
+The Geology minor provides students with a) and understanding of geological processes and the comprehension of the interaction between these processes and human activity; b) the ability to analyze and integrate knowledge from various disciplines within the geosciences; c) the ability to communicate acquired knowledge and collaborate with peers to solve problems and address real-world issues; and d) the basis for future endeavors in academics and careers within the geosciences.